Why We Chose to Work in Africa….

 African Women Rising believes in a just and equal world where all people have the opportunity and right to live their lives with dignity.

 Despite great gains in the fight against global poverty, sub-Saharan Africa is the only region consistently failing in these attempts.
 Across the continent indicators on hunger, displacement, access to health, food, income and education paint a troubling picture of the situation.

-We still have a long way to go, there are no “quick fixes.”
+We still have a long way to go and there are no quick fixes.
 Through our programs we are working to break the cycle of poverty.
-As parents and caregivers are becoming financially stable they invest in the education of their children.
-Just like you and I they want a better future for their children.
+As parents and caregivers become more financially stable they invest in the education of their children.
+Just like anyone else, they want a better future for their children.